trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

        A background grid is required by HOHQMesh.
 If one is not present in the project dictionary and a user attempts to generate the mesh a warning is thrown.

-6. [Adjust parameters](#RunParameters), if desired.
+6. Adjust meshing parameters, if desired.
 For instance, one can adjust the polynomial `order` in the project dictionary for any curved boundaries by

    ```